MultiSafepay/docs/content/developer/general/generic-gateways.md

     - /developer/general/generic-gateways/
 ---

-Some of our ready-made integrations use generic gateways, which connect to almost all payment methods we offer.
+Some of our ready-made integrations use a generic gateway, which connects to almost all payment methods we offer.
 Simply specify the payment method name, logo, and code.

-This avoids the need to update your plugin when we start supporting a new payment method to add its unique gateway.
+This avoids the need to update your plugin to support the unique gateway for new payment methods.

 Generic gateways support [redirect requests](/developer/api/difference-between-direct-and-redirect/) only.